alta3/nrx/README.md

 ## Cisco Modeling Labs example

-1. Run `./nrx.py --output cml` to export a topology graph from NetBox in CML format.
+1. Run `./nrx.py --output cml --site [Site Name]` to export a topology graph from NetBox in CML format.
 See [How to configure](#how-to-configure) for details.
 Here is an example of running `nrx.py` to export a graph for NetBox Site "DM-Akron" from [NetBox Demo](https://demo.netbox.dev) instance:

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'